Ivars Grantiņš: Early life

 Ivars Grantiņš was born in 1972 in the village of Ceraukste, the second son of Ausma Timpares and an unnamed father.
-His father lived with the family until Grantiņš was four years old, and during that time, he would pay little attention to his children and spend his time drinking and having affairs.
+His father lived with the family until Grantiņš was four years old, and during that time, he paid little attention to his children and spent his time drinking and having affairs.
 When he was imprisoned following a drunken brawl, Ausma divorced Grantiņš' father and took custody of their children.

-Grantiņš was raised on a kolkhoz farm, where his mother worked manual labor to provide for her three children, and it is said that she treated them with love and care.
+Grantiņš was raised on a kolkhoz farm, where his mother worked manual labour to provide for her three children, and it is said that she treated them with love and care.
 At age six, Grantiņš was hit by a car and suffered an open leg fracture, for which he had to be hospitalized for a long time.
 Eventually, due to his long hospitalization and poor performance at the local school, his mother transferred him to another school in Svitene.
-As it was far away from his home village, he frequently traveled by bus and could only return home on the weekends.
+As it was far away from his home village, he frequently travelled by bus and could only return home on the weekends.

-While studying there, Grantiņš was bullied by older children for his short frame, perceived emotional behavior and constant attention-seeking from teachers.
+While studying there, Grantiņš was bullied by older children for his short frame, perceived emotional behaviour and constant attention-seeking from teachers.
 This extended to the playground, where he had trouble connecting with his peers and was often by himself.
 Whenever he was offended, he would sit by himself on a staircase and refuse to move, which sometimes resulted in other students having to forcefully remove him.

-As he grew older, Grantiņš' peers started to accept him, but his behavior started to become increasingly aggressive.
-Reportedly, he was very competitive and could not stand losing, and often competed to be the most proactive when it came to field work.
+As he grew older, Grantiņš' peers started to accept him, but his behaviour started to become increasingly aggressive.
+Reportedly, he was very competitive and could not stand losing, and often competed to be the most proactive when it came to fieldwork.
 At either 15 or 16, he was caught stealing women's underwear and other clothing from a clothesline and arranging them in a strange manner.
 After being denounced for the thefts, his mother was forced to pay for the stolen property.

 Early crimes

 Grantiņš' first crime was committed in 1988, when he confronted a 17-year-old girl he had taken a liking to while she attempted to make a phone call.
 After opening a gate for her, he hit her on the back of the head and attempted to strangle her, but the victim managed to escape his clutches and tried to run away.
-She eventually lost consciousness and collapsed, however, allowing Grantiņš time to pull out a pocket knife and stab her in the hand and back, but was stopped by a neighbor who had been alerted by the commotion.
+She eventually lost consciousness and collapsed, however, allowing Grantiņš time to pull out a pocket knife and stab her in the hand and back, but was stopped by a neighbour who had been alerted by the commotion.